justusthane/justusthane.github.io/tech/multiple-search-and-replace-with-vim/index.md

 ---
-title: Draft - Multiple Search & Replace with Vim
+title: How to search and replace multiple strings with Vim
 date: 2021-09-21
 ---
-**Work-in-progress**: This is a rough draft, currently being updated.

 ## Intro
-All of our Solarwinds Orion email alerts decided to stop working last week---rather than containing the alert variables, such as the IP address of the node, they just contained the variables themselves, e.g. "${IP_Address}".
-[Turns out](https://support.solarwinds.com/SuccessCenter/s/article/Alert-email-shows-the-variable-instead-of-the-variable-information?language=en_US) that Solarwinds replaced all the old variables with new ones.
+All of our Solarwinds Orion email alerts decided to stop working last week---rather than containing the alert variables, such as the IP address of the node, they just contained the variables themselves, e.g. `${IP_Address}`.
+[Turns out](https://support.solarwinds.com/SuccessCenter/s/article/Alert-email-shows-the-variable-instead-of-the-variable-information?language=en_US) Solarwinds replaced all the old variables with new ones.
 Cool.
 So now it's a matter of going through each one of our dozens of alerts and updating the variables.

 In other words, for each alert, we have something that looks like this (some of the HTML has been trimmed out for "brevity"):
 ```html